browserengineering/book/book/accessibility.md

-In addition to activation of input elements, there are four more mouse controls in the browser: the back button, the add-tab button, iterating through the tabs, and the button to quit the browser.^[one-more] Bind them to `ctrl-left`, `ctrl-t`, `ctrl-tab` (to cycle through tabs) and `ctrl-q`, respectively.
+In addition to activation of input elements, there are four more mouse controls in the browser: the back button, the add-tab button, iterating through the tabs, and the button to quit the browser.[^one-more] Bind them to `ctrl-left`, `ctrl-t`, `ctrl-tab` and `ctrl-q`, respectively.
 The code to implement these is straightforward, so I've omitted it.

-^[one-more]: Actually, there are sometimes more: buttons to minimize or maximize the browser window.
+[^one-more]: Actually, there are sometimes more: buttons to minimize or maximize the browser window.
 Those require calling specialized OS APIs, so I won't implement them.